What is Cosmos Blockchain? The Most Comprehensive Guide Ever

 What is Cosmos Blockchain?
 The Most Comprehensive Guide.
 The world was turned upside down when Satoshi Nakamoto published the Bitcoin whitepaper back on October 31, 2008.
 Among many things, Bitcoin introduced the world to the blockchain technology.
-Ever since then, the floodgates have opened, the blockchain technology has been adopted by some of the biggest companies in the world.
-Ethereum showed the world the versatility of the blockchain technology.
+Ever since then, the floodgates have opened, blockchain technology has been adopted by some of the biggest companies in the world.
+Ethereum showed the world the versatility of blockchain technology.

 However, with fast adoption comes problems.
 The problems come in the fields of scalability and interoperability.
 Cosmos Blockchain, is looking to solve all these and bring blockchains to the next level Before we acquaint ourselves with Cosmos, let’s take a closer look at the Scalability and Interoperability problem.